dy/settings-panel/README.md

 Some types have additional properties:
 - Inputs of type `range` can specify a `min`, `max`, and `step`
 - Inputs of type `color` can specify a `format` as either `rgb` • `hex` • `array`
+- Inputs of tyep `button` can specify an `action` callback.
+Button inputs are not reflected in the state and do not trigger an `'input'` event.

 The following optional parameters can also be passed as `opts`
 - `root` root element to which to append the panel